redhat-et/patu/docs/perf-test/README.md

 ## NMON

 To have a detailed view of the CPU, memory consumption throughout a test- we can use `nmon`.Nmon is a performance monitor for Linux, which dumps the data of concern in a file; while can be viewed in form of graphs in a html page.
-1. To install nmon (install on k8s control-plane noe) - `apt install nmon`.
+1. To install nmon (install on k8s control-plane node) - `apt install nmon`.
 2. Install latest zip of nmonchart from http://nmon.sourceforge.net/pmwiki.php?n=Site.Nmonchart .
 This is used to convert the data collected using nmon into a viewable html page.
 This can be downloaded even outside the machine containing the cluster.